Flagro/ParallelTasks/README.md

 - The implementations obviously could use some documentation.
 - Currently the main.cpp files do have functions that could be moved to a new modules such as json generation module, aggregation functions, etc.
 - Constants in main.cpp files could be passed as executable arguments.
+- Two Task1 implementations could be merged into one.